 4. Leaked Password Protection

-Admins can defend their site against attacks that utilize data that are stolen in data breaches.
+Admins can defend their sites against attacks utilizing data stolen in data breaches.
 They will be able to block admin logins when known hacked credentials are being used to attempt to get access to the site.
-To log in, the administrators will need to change their passwords.

 5. Advanced Manual Booking